-Its bowl is pretty large for a portable: 0,3 grams, and the minimum amount you need to produce satisfying hits is 0,1-0,15 grams.
-Which is not too bad actually.
+Its bowl is pretty large for a portable: 0,3 grams and the minimum amount you need to produce satisfying hits is 0,1-0,15 grams.
+This is not too bad actually.
 It’s better than the PAX 2 for example.

 So even though the Boundless CFX is not a very efficient vaporizer by its core design (conduction, large bowl)…